Former US president Bill Clinton hospitalized | DW | 15.10.2021

 "He remains at the hospital for continuous monitoring," the doctors' statement added.
 "After two days of treatment, his white blood cell count is trending down and he is responding to antibiotics well."

-"We hope to have him go home soon," they added.
 His condition is not related to his previous heart problems or COVID-19, CNN said.
+Clinton has had past health issues, including a 2004 quadruple bypass surgery and a 2010 procedure to open a blocked artery in his heart with two stents.

 Clinton served as president of the United States from 1993 to 2001.